Medication Assisted Treatment (MAT) and Harm Reduction (HR) as Chosen Pathways to Recovery

-We recommend that all asset forfeiture funds in the Chemical Dependence Service Fund (Section 97-W/State Finance Law) be allocated to OASAS and invested in the expansion of prevention, treatment, and recovery services.
-These funds should be dedicated for their intended purposes as described.
+We recommend that all asset forfeiture money in the Chemical Dependence Service Fund (Section 97-W/State Finance Law) be allocated to OASAS and invested in the expansion of prevention, treatment, and recovery services.
+These funds should be dedicated solely for their intended purposes as described.

 Educational Campaigns/Ending Negative Public Perception

-Invest money in an awareness campaign to educate the public about the promise of recovery.
+Invest resources in a campaign to educate the public about the power and promise of recovery.
 Education is the key to ending negative public perception.
 Highlight lived experience and long-term recovery.